United Nations Security Council Resolution 2231: 2018-2025 erosion of nuclear deal

 On 31 May 2025, IAEA reported that Iran had sharply increased its stockpile of uranium enriched to 60% purity, just below weapons-grade, reaching over 408 kilograms, a nearly 50% rise since February.
 The agency warned that this amount is enough for multiple nuclear weapons if further enriched.
 It also noted that Iran remains the only non-nuclear-weapon state to produce such material, calling the situation a "serious concern".
 In June 2025, the NCRI said Iran is pursuing nuclear weapons through a new program called the "Kavir Plan".
 According to the NCRI, the new project involves six sites in Semnan province working on warheads and related technology, succeeding the previous AMAD Project.

 On June 10, Trump stated that Iran was becoming "much more aggressive" in the negotiations.
 On 11 June, the Iranian regime threatened US bases in the Middle East, with Defense Minister Aziz Nasirzadeh stating, "If a conflict is imposed on us... all US bases are within our reach, and we will boldly target them in host countries."
 The US embassy in Iraq evacuated all personnel.
 The Iran-backed Yemen-based Houthi movement threatened to attack the United States if a strike on Iran were to occur.
 CENTCOM presented a wide range of military options for an attack on Iran.
 UK issued threat advisory for ships in the Persian Gulf.
 US Secretary of Defense Pete Hegseth told Congress that Iran was attempting a nuclear breakout.

 On 12 June 2025, IAEA found Iran non-compliant with its nuclear obligations for the first time in 20 years.
 Iran retaliated by announcing it would launch a new enrichment site and install advanced centrifuges.
 On the night of June 13, Israel initiated Operation Rising Lion, a large‑scale aerial assault targeting Iranian nuclear facilities, missile factories, military sites, and commanders across cities including Tehran and Natanz.

 On 13 June 2025, Israel attacked Iranian nuclear facilities as part of the June 2025 Israeli strikes on Iran.

 On 21 June, the US bombed the Fordow Fuel Enrichment Plant, the Natanz Nuclear Facility, and the Isfahan nuclear technology center.
 In an address from the White House, Trump claimed responsibility for the destruction of the Fordow facility, stating "Iran's key nuclear enrichment facilities have been completely and totally obliterated."

 In early July 2025, Iran suspended co-operation with the United Nations' International Atomic Energy Agency (IAEA), and all IAEA inspectors left Iran by July 4.

+2026

+On September 17, Russia and China vetoed a US-supported resolution at the UN Security Council that aimed to continue monitoring sanctions on Iran.
+This resolution aimed to extend the mandate of the Panel of Experts to continue monitoring sanctions that were reinstated last year after the IAEA found Iran in non-compliance with its safeguards agreement.
+Despite 11 members voting in favor, the resolution failed due to the vetoes.
+Iran expressed gratitude to Russia and China for opposing what it called a politically motivated US draft resolution.